cyrraz/plothist/docs/usage/style.rst

 Fonts
 =====

-Latin Modern fonts are used by default.
+Latin Modern fonts are used by default (Latin Modern Math, Latin Modern Roman, Latin Modern Sans).

 You can install the fonts by running on your terminal:

 On Linux/Ubuntu/MacOS
 ---------------------

 .. code-block:: bash

-    plothist_install_fonts
+    install_latin_modern_fonts

-If it doesn't work, you can install the font by using the script located in the `github repository of plothist <https://github.com/cyrraz/plothist/tree/main/scripts/install_latin_modern_fonts.sh>`_.
+If the command above does not work, you can install the fonts by using the script located in the `github repository of plothist <https://github.com/cyrraz/plothist/tree/main/scripts/install_latin_modern_fonts.py>`_.

 Color palettes